-Due to the many immigrants and expatriates residing in the country, there are also speakers of various other languages, such as Mandarin, Arabic, Cantonese, Vietnamese, Italian, and more.
-The list of the nation’s top-visited tourist spots includes the Sydney Opera House, Uluru, Bondi Beach, Daintree National Park, and Kangaroo Island.
-Of course, visitors must also take the opportunity to try local Australian dishes.
-A few of the tastiest are grilled or fried barramundi, meat pies, barbecued snags, lamingtons, and pavlova.
+Due to the country’s multicultural population, many other languages are also spoken at home, including Mandarin, Arabic, Vietnamese, Cantonese, Punjabi, and more.
+Popular tourist highlights include the Sydney Opera House, Uluru, Bondi Beach, Daintree National Park, and Kangaroo Island.
+Of course, visitors should also take the opportunity to try popular Australian dishes.
+A few favorites include grilled or fried barramundi, meat pies, barbecued snags, lamingtons, and pavlova.

-The number of international students thriving in the top Australian colleges and universities is approximately over 500,000.
+According to recent Australian Government data, more than 620,000 international students studied in Australia in the January-February 2026 period.
 With that in mind, we’ve compiled a list of some of the best cities in Australia to study, so make sure to read this article carefully!

 Top Cities to Study in Australia for International Students